montilab/SigRepo/README.md

 )
 #> Uploading signature metadata to the database...
 #> Saving difexp to the database...
-#> Adding user to the signature access table of the database...
+#> Adding signature owner to the signature access table of the database...
 #> Adding signature feature set to the database...
 #> Finished uploading.
-#> ID of the uploaded signature: 105
+#> ID of the uploaded signature: 12
 ```

 ## **Example 3**: Upload `Myc_reduce_mice_liver_24m` signature